calmm-js/partial.lenses/README.md

 [ [Tutorial](#tutorial) | [Reference](#reference) | [Background](#background) ]

+Lenses are a convenient abstraction for performing updates on individual elements of immutable data structures.
 This library provides a collection of [Ramda](http://ramdajs.com/) compatible *partial* lenses.
 While an ordinary lens can be used to view and update an existing part of a data structure, a partial lens can *view* optional data, *insert* new data, *update* existing data and *delete* existing data and can provide *default* values and maintain *required* data structure parts.

 In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do.
 When a part of a data structure is missing, an attempt to view